abhilash306/COMMUNICATION-AND-SIGNAL-PROCESSING-TECHNOLOGY-LABORATORY/README.md

 # Objective 1

 1. Simple DSP in Matlab
-Create a vector t representing the time variable with range of one second and sampling period of Ts=0.001 sec  Create a plot that approximates the continuous time signal x(t)=cos(4πt) for 0≤t≤1, using the plot function  Label the plot using the xlabel,ylabel and tittle function  Downsample
+   a.Create a vector t representing the time variable with range of one second and sampling period of Ts=0.001 sec

+   b.Create a plot that approximates the continuous time signal x(t)=cos(4πt) for 0≤t≤1, using the plot function

+   c.
+Label the plot using the xlabel,ylabel and tittle function

+   d.
+Downsample

 2. Simple Waveform with STM32
 We want to generate a continuous sinusoid signal